Marthaquinram/seattle-code-301n26/class-04/README.md

 ## Notes

-1. What is the difference between an event listener and an event handler?
+- What is the difference between an event listener and an event handler?
+  - Event listener just listens for the event.
+    - onClick; onSubmit; input; onChange
+  - Event Handler is the function that does something with the value that comes from the form.

-1. If I am listening for an onChange on the input field, how to I access the value that the user is typing in?
+- If I am listening for an onChange on the input field, how to I access the value that the user is typing in?
+  - event.target.value

-1. If the form is my child component, how do I send the information collected from that form up to the parent component?
+- If the form is my child component, how do I send the information collected from that form up to the parent component?
+  - lifting state!
+  - we define a function in the parent that gets passed down to the child.
+The child calls that function and passes it the value(s) from the form to then be saved in state in the Parent.